DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 ____________________________________
 #
 ### Checking For Script Whitelist File.
 * Script Whitelist File not there, not removing.
-Wed Apr 24 00:20:18 MDT 2024
+Thu Apr 25 00:20:18 MDT 2024
 ### Pulling Domains From Individual Lists.
-122 In Backupbitlockerrecoverykey
+124 In Backupbitlockerrecoverykey
 124 In BildDE
 124 In DirectTV
 124 In Facebook